Diversity & Inclusion Policy: The top policies your organisation needs

 At EW Group, we work closely with our clients to review the inclusiveness of their policies and identify policy areas that need to be developed or strengthened.
 Through a collaborative approach working with HR teams, senior leadership, staff working groups and more, we consult with staff on how effectively existing policies are brought to life to ensure employee issues and concerns are addressed satisfactorily.

 We know that no two organisations are the same so each will need a different suite of diversity policies, tailored to their unique business.
-As a starting point, we’ve put together our top 10 policies that will provide the foundations for an inclusive workplace and culture:
+As a starting point, we’ve put together a list of the top policies we think will provide the foundations for an inclusive workplace and culture:

 QUICK LINKS: